vinicinhus/botcity-rpa-template/readme.md

 3. **Error Handling:**

-    - Sends error messages and uploads logs to Telegram and BotCity Maestro in case of failures.
+    - Sends error messages and uploads logs to BotCity Maestro in case of failures.

-### Telegram Notifications

-- Notifications are sent to the configured group about bot execution status (completion and error).
-- Log files are automatically uploaded to the Telegram group for analysis.

 ### Logs and Artifacts